-Ping pong ball is a cheap, great, and exciting toy that will amuse your betta.
-If you want something that your fish can push and poke around, then a ping pong ball is a nice choice for your pet.
+If you want something your fish can push and poke around, then a ping pong ball is an excellent choice for your pet.

-Any ping pong ball will do as long as you make sure that you have cleaned it thoroughly.
-However, it should not be left in the tank at all times to avoid stressing out your betta and potentially becoming bored of it.
+Any ping pong balls will do as long as you make sure that you have cleaned them thoroughly.

 Train your betta to eat out of your fingers